aylusirvine/betainstructions/index.md

 - Go to Settings and for iOS 14, you should see a new tab under your account something along the lines of "Developer" or "Certificate."
 Accept the developer certificate (should be under your Apple ID and hence your email).
 - For iOS 13 and under, go to ```General --> Profiles --> Device Management``` and accept the certificate there.

-## After Installation
+## After Installation (IMPORTANT)

 - Disconnect mobile from PC/Mac.
-- You can leave AltStore open or quit the app.
+- You can leave AltStore open or quit the app. **Do not delete it, or your app will stop working after a week.
+AltStore refreshes the apps for you every week.**

 At this point, you should be all set!
 Try it out and enjoy!